Johnny Forever May Be Out There Already.

 A Pseudo-Scientific Mathematical Conspiracy Theory

-That is — if Cousin 1776 survived the first brutal gauntlet:
+That is — if Cousin 1776 survived the first brutal gauntlet: an unvaccinated infancy that wiped out nearly half his generation.

 Yoo-hoo!

 Now, FYI — just one hour after Johnny blinked at the sun for the first time, a lab nerd (you know, bottle-bottom glasses, lives at the lab, checks home twice a month) had a breakthrough.
+Boom: a breakthrough that slaps another 25 years onto the human clock.

-.But wait a sec — how many more nerds are out there?
+But, wait a sec!
+How many more nerds are out there?
 Hundreds?
 Thousands?
 All sprinting to beat each other to the next big breakthrough, each one ready to slap another twenty-five years onto Johnny’s clock.

 Johnny Is Getting Old — Or Is He?